rbunge-nsc/code-compare/Contributing.md

 3. Commit your Changes (`git commit -m 'Add some NewFeature'`)
 4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

+## Code of Conduct

+Please be respectful of other contributors by:

+1. Considering their viewpoints and experiences
+2. Using welcoming and inclusive language
+3. Offering criticism in a contstructive way
+4. Receiving constructive criticism graciously

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements